dexkum-2myzZy-jipzid/film/README.md

-# React + Vite
+# Film

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This repository contains a minimal setup for a React application using Vite.
+It is configured with Hot Module Replacement (HMR) and some ESLint rules for code quality.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+## Getting Started

+To get started with this repository, follow these steps:

+1. Clone the repository: `git clone https://github.com/dexkum-2myzZy-jipzid/film.git`
+2. Install the dependencies: `npm install`
+3. Start the development server: `npm run dev`